 Beginning in the 1990s the Association took several steps to consolidate its base in Texas and establish its reputation across the country:

-• It incorporated as a non-profit organization with federal tax exempt status under IRS Code 501(c) 6 Business League (1994).
+• It incorporated as a non-profit organization and applied for federal tax exempt status as a “business league” under section 501(c)6 of the Internal Revenue Code (1994).

 • Relying entirely on its members as volunteers, the Association hosted the 1994 ATA Conference in Austin.